29 Mar 2022

 Bars and Restaurants

-When the days are hot, there are great bars and restaurants to spend some time indoors around Sanibel Island.
+When the days are hot, there are great bars and restaurants to spend some time inside.
 Since the crowds are lighter during the summer, you may find it easier to get a table.
-Local favorites like Doc Ford's Rum Bar and Grille and Lighthouse Cafe are among the most popular places to eat on Sanibel, and a waitlist is common.
+Local favorites like Doc Ford's Rum Bar and Grille, Island Cow, and Lighthouse Cafe are among the most popular places to eat on Sanibel, and a waitlist is common.
 Try your luck at skipping the wait at these hot spots during your summer visit!

-The Bailey-Matthews National Shell Museum has been around for more than two decades, and it's a favorite local spot for visitors and tourists alike.
-The shell museum opens its doors after renovations on July 5, 2019, and the brand new aquarium is set to open early 2020.
-The museum is a must for any shelling enthusiast, and it's also a great spot to learn about local aquatic life.
-The research and education facility features a variety of exhibits for adults and kids alike so you can better understand the local ecosystems you visit during your stay!
+The Bailey-Matthews National Shell Museum has been around for more than two decades, and it's a favorite spot for locals and tourists alike.
+The shell museum, with recent renovations and a newly added aquarium, is a must for any shelling enthusiast.
+It's also a great spot to learn about local aquatic life, and the research and education facility features a variety of exhibits for adults and kids alike so you can better understand the local ecosystems you visit during your stay!

 Book Your Sanibel Island Vacation Rental

 If you're planning a Sanibel Island vacation outside of the peak season, you may have luck finding the perfect Sanibel Island vacation rental.
 Demand is not as high as it is during the spring season, but premier properties still book up fast, so start browsing now to find your dream vacation rental.